- if you ever want to wear mommy’s make-up, just make sure you don’t eat it. when it’s time to go to bed, I will help you wash it off.

 For ultimately I am alone, and happy.
 I am angry at the treachery that underlines a woman’s life, but I can also read Greer and Friedan and co and feel every word like a ringing—questioning, unrelenting and true that now a woman can do mostly everything a man can, and better.

+And so I am almost thankful for the creeping deceit because it makes me hungrier for what I want, rather than cowing me.
+Women go to space, run countries, fix cars and sit on boards.
+They don’t need permission slips or husbands or a box of tissues in case the world is overwhelming.
 And there are ways to go yet because still there are things holding equality back—grindingly rude pop videos and the rape culture and pay gaps and Caroline Wilson’s head on a dummy and jokes about kitchens and complaints about moody cows and PMT, and women who can’t drive and those who can’t exercise because it encourages immorality, and read.

 And god have mercy, the yummy mummies and the vacuous magazine aliens trying to transform you into a sexy underfed Venus flytrap that can do the downward facing dog that will show off your arse in the latest couture at the same time as please a man all night long, because that’s YOUR job, you silly bint.
 So, (I) haven’t come (that much) of a long way, baby.
 But at least now my thoughts are clarified in myself, if not simplified somewhat in print.